3,000 years ago, it ruled the Mideast, now blown to pieces

 Off to the left are the flattened remains of the temple of Nabu, a god of writing.
 During a Dec.
 14 UNESCO assessment tour, a U.N. demining expert peered at a hole leading to a seemingly intact tomb and warned that it could be rigged to explode.

 From 879-709 BC, Nimrud was the capital of the Assyrians, one the ancient world’s earliest empires.
-In modern excavations, the site yielded a wealth of Mesopotamian art.
+In modern excavations , the site yielded a wealth of Mesopotamian art.
 In the tombs of queens were found troves of gold and jewelry.
 Hundreds of written tablets deepened knowledge about the ancient Mideast.

 Touring the site, UNESCO’s representative to Iraq, Louise Haxthausen, called the destruction “absolutely devastating.”